RasLillebo/CovidSentimentAndStockMarkets/README.md

 1. Principle component analysis can reduce the amount of variables
 2. A fixed amount of principle Components can actually explain more of the variance that an equal amount of regular variables.

-I hope you found this very simple exercise interesting.
+I hope you found this very simple exercise interesting and maybe even learned something!
+At least I am now comfortable with the US covid-data and how it interacts with the most common financial data.

+Thanks for reading.
+Regards.